The Role of Stakers

 SNX stakers incur a ‘debt’ when they mint Synths.
 This debt can increase or decrease independent of their original minted value, based on the exchange rates and supply of Synths within the network.

 For example, if 100% of the Synths in the system were synthetic Bitcoin (sBTC), which halved in price, the debt in the system would halve, and each staker’s debt would also halve.
-This means in another scenario, where only half the Synths across the system were sBTC, and BTC doubled in price, the system’s total debt—and each staker’s debt—would increase by one quarter.
+This means in another scenario, where only half the Synths across the system were sBTC, and BTC rises 50%, the system’s total debt—and each staker’s debt—would increase by one 25%.

 In this way, stakers act as a pooled counterparty to all Synthetix Network exchanges; stakers take on the risk of the overall debt in the system.
 They have the option of hedging this risk by taking positions external to the system.
 By incurring this risk and enabling trading on Synthetix stakers earn a right to fees generated by the system.

 Once a stakers c-ratio goes below the liquidation ratio, they are eligible to be flagged for liquidation.
 They will then have a set amount of time to raise their c-ratio back to the target c-ratio.
 If they do not raise their c-ratio, they will be force liquidated with a penalty.
 If they do raise their c-ratio above the target, their liquidation flag will be removed.

 Stakers who experience a liquidation will incur a penalty from SNX liquidated.
 When a liquidation occurs, SNX in escrow and sUSD debt is distributed to healthy stakers to ensure the system's longterm health.

 Users who flag SNX and liquidate accounts for liquidation are rewarded.
 These rewards incentivize users to run bots that automatically flag stakers for liquidation.